 Keep an Eye on Penalty Triggers

-Some Tips for Calculating Federal Taxes in Advance
+Tips for Calculating Federal Taxes in Advance

 Check out these apps for calculating your estimated federal taxes:

-Tax Calculator by TaxSlayer: This nice-looking app can calculate federal income tax on wages, business profits, unemployment benefits, and Social Security benefits.
-It also handles common deductions for home and property, charity donations, education, and IRA contributions.
+- Tax Calculator by TaxSlayer: This nice-looking app can calculate federal income tax on wages, business profits, unemployment benefits, and Social Security benefits.
+It also handles common deductions for home and property, charitable donations, education, and IRA contributions.
 Check it out via the Apple App Store, Google Play, or on their web app.

-You can pay your estimated tax at:
+You can make your estimated payments at: